yguenduez/crate-of-the-week/docs/src/axum.md

 # Axum - 13th of August

-Axum is a web a powerfull, yet easy to use web framework for Rust, that is built on top of the Tokio runtime.
+Axum is a powerfull, yet easy to use web framework for Rust, that is built on top of the Tokio runtime.
 It's quite modular.
-You can for example create middlewares.
+You can for example create middlewares with another great crate called `tower`.

-What you need usually:
+What you usually need:

 - The async runtime: `cargo add tokio -F full`
-- Json: `cargo add serde -F derive`
+- JSON: `cargo add serde -F derive`

 And axum itself: `cargo add axum`